AJTheGreattt/AMDScissorBugShowcase/README.md

 This bug has been submitted to AMD via the AMD Developer Community Discord Server, and it has been granted the tag `SWDEV-580334` for reference to the internal ticket for this report.

 The Java implementation can be found on the [`java`](https://github.com/AJTheGreattt/AMDScissorBugShowcase/tree/java) branch.
-It includes a Gradle build script with the necessary dependencies, as well as an additional dependency on `RenderDoc4J` for quality of life.
+It includes a [`build.gradle.kts`](https://github.com/AJTheGreattt/AMDScissorBugShowcase/blob/java/build.gradle.kts) build script with the necessary dependencies, as well as an additional dependency on `RenderDoc4J` for quality of life.
 The Main class is already configured to inject RenderDoc into the program at load time.
 No other configuration is necessary.
+This configuration will not cause any errors if RenderDoc is not installed.

 The C++ implementation can be found on the [`cpp`](https://github.com/AJTheGreattt/AMDScissorBugShowcase/tree/cpp) branch.
-It includes a [CMakeLists.txt](https://github.com/AJTheGreattt/AMDScissorBugShowcase/tree/cpp/CMakeLists.txt) file for linking the necessary dependencies, as well as the necessary binaries and source files.
+It includes a [`CMakeLists.txt`](https://github.com/AJTheGreattt/AMDScissorBugShowcase/tree/cpp/CMakeLists.txt) file for linking the necessary dependencies, as well as the necessary binaries and source files.
 It does not contain any RenderDoc linking code.

 ## What is the bug?